 At different times during the year, the member school principals will request that students from Penta be dismissed to attend member school activities.
 When this happens, students will be notified about the details of the dismissal by morning announcements.
-Departing students must sign out in the Student Affairs Office.
+Departing students must sign out in the Office of Student Affairs and/or the Commons area before leaving.
 Individual students who leave school early are required to share a pass with all teachers whose classes he/she will miss.